 RelationshipIcon now refers to a new App Icon I’ve added to my default Asset Catalog:

-And finally, to put it all together, we need to change two settings in the target’s Build Settings.
+And finally, to put it all together, we need to make some changes the target’s Build Settings.

 - Under the Asset Catalog Compiler — Options group, change “Include All App Icon Assets” to Yes.